techfutures/base-jekyll-template/_posts/2019-02-19-printer-setup---windows.md

 type: Document
 ---

+# Printer Setup - Windows

-Please note:<br>- Printing is unavailable on the '**Cloudsingularity Open**' Network, if you use this network please use the front desk for printing.
+Please note:<br>- Printing is unavailable on the '**Cloudsingularity Open**' Network, if you use this network please use the front desk for printing.<br>- At this time printing is available only during **normal business hours (9am-5pm)**

 ## Step 1: Download drivers